justinhunt/moodle-block_edmodo/README.txt

 A. Export from Edmodo Quiz Export file to Moodle Quiz XML file
 ***********************************************

-   1. From a page displaying the Edmodo block, choose "Export to Questions to Import File(XML)"Export Questions direct to Question Bank
+   1. From a page displaying the Edmodo block, choose "Create and download Moodle questions(XML)"

    2. You have a choice of 4 types of numbering for the exported multiple choice questions:
     * a., b., c. (the default numbering type)